skyzh/type-exercise-in-rust/README.md

 ## Day 9: Expression Framework

 Now we are having more and more expression kinds, and we need an expression framework to unify them -- including unary, binary and expressions of more inputs.
-At the same time, we also need to automatically convert `ArrayImpl` into their corresponding concrete types using `TryFrom` and `TryInto` traits.

 At the same time, we will also experiment with return value optimizations in variable-size types.